-- 20.01 Timing Procedure Summary: - a) Bands are scheduled on 15-minute intervals, with appropriate breaks as scheduled by Bands of America. - b) Bands are permitted four minutes prior to the designated performance time to set-up and warm-up in the Performance Area. - c) Announcement of the band begins at 3 minutes, 15 seconds into the four-minute set-up/warm-up time (45 seconds prior to the designated Performance time). - d) Bands are permitted a Performance time of six (6) to eleven (11) minutes on the Performance Field.
-(See exception in 20.05) - e) Bands (including Students and adults), equipment, and props will have two minutes to clear the field past the exit-side goal line. - f) A Band's set-up/warm-up time may overlap with the prior Band's exit time.
+20.01 Timing Procedure Summary:

+- Bands are scheduled on 15-minute intervals, with appropriate breaks as scheduled by Bands of America - b.
+Bands are permitted four (4) minutes prior to the designated performance time to set-up and warm-up in the Performance Area.
+Bands are expected to use this time for any/all assembly and movement of staging/props. - c.
+Announcement of the band begins at 3 minutes, 15 seconds into the four-minute set-up/warm-up time (45 seconds prior to the designated Performance time).
-- 20.02 A Band is allowed four (4) minutes to set-up and warm-up anywhere in the Performance Area.
-(The placement of any props or equipment must take place during this time).
-This time will begin at the cue of a Bands of America official.
-This time will include the Band's entry and set up on the Performance Field and any musical warm-up.
-See Section 19.01 for entrance and Band Entrance procedures. - 20.03 Three (3) minutes, fifteen (15) seconds into the four-minute set-up/warm-up time, the announcer will introduce the Band as follows:

-"Joining us from [School City & State]... please welcome the [School] Marching Band!"
-(Announcer pauses for audience response.)

-"[School]'s musical selections include the following:" (Announcer reads their selections.)

-"Bands of America is proud to present in preliminary/semi-finals/finals Performance, Drum Major(s) [Drum Major(s) name(s)] and the [School] Marching 'nickname.""
+- d.
+Bands are permitted a Performance time of six (6) to eleven (11) minutes on the Performance Field.
+(See exception in 20.05) - e.
+Bands (including Students and adults), equipment, and props will have two minutes to clear the field past the exit-side goal line. - f.
+A Band's set-up/warm-up time may overlap with the prior Band's exit time. - A Band is allowed four (4) minutes to set-up and/or warm-up anywhere in the Performance Area.
+The placement of any staging/props or equipment must take place during this time.
+Bands should not rely on any allowance of additional time, prior to the 4-minute set-up, for the movement or assembly of any staging/props.
+Directors are asked to plan accordingly.
+This time will include the Band's entry and set-up on the Performance Field and may include a musical warm-up.
+The 4-minute set-up will begin at the cue of a Bands of America official.
+See Section 19.01 for Band Entrance procedures. - 20.03 Three (3) minutes, fifteen (15) seconds into the four-minute set-up/warm-up time, the announcer will introduce the Band as follows: - "Joining us from [School City & State] ... please welcome the [School] Marching Band!"
+(Announcer pauses for audience response.) - "[School]'s musical selections include the following:" (Announcer reads their selections.) - "Bands of America is proud to present in preliminary/semi-finals/finals Performance, Drum Major(s) [Drum Major(s) name(s)] and the [School] Marching 'nickname."

 If the Band's Drum Majors are going to salute, it should occur as the announcer is reading/announcing the sentence above.
-However, a Drum Major salute is not necessary to indicate that the Band is ready to start.
+However, a Drum Major salute is not necessary to indicate that the Band is ready to start

-The performance of a pre-show during the four minute set-up/warm-up time or any other on-field activity will not alter the time of the announcement or the timing of the Performance.
+The performance of a pre-show during the four-minute set-up/warm-up time or any other on-field activity will not alter the time of the announcement or the timing of the Performance.